George Brett Rookie Cards

-The 1975 Topps (and O-Pee-Chee) card #228 is the primary George Brett rookie card, but there are several other cards that are widely considered or considered by some to be George Brett rookies.
+The 1975 Topps (and O-Pee-Chee) card #228 is the primary George Brett rookie card, but several other cards are widely considered or considered by some to be George Brett rookies.
 There’s a tiny version of his Topps rookie, a team issue “card” that predates his rookie, and a very affordable card (considered by some to be a rookie) from a non-licensed, but very cool, set.
 Let’s take a look at some of these cards :

 1975 Topps Mini George Brett Rookie (#228)

 In 1975 Topps created a set of mini cards that are an exact copy of the main set, but smaller.
-These cards are sometimes listed in price guides at the same price as the main set, but they are more rare and are typically a little more expensive.
+These cards are sometimes listed in price guides at the same price as the main set, but they are rarer and are typically a little more expensive.
 The 1985 Topps mini George Brett is universally considered a rookie card, and it’s one of the coolest versions out there.

-Note: Don’t look for an O-Pee-Chee version of the mini card, because O-Pee-Chee didn’t make a mini set.
+Note: Don’t look for an O-Pee-Chee version of the mini card, because O-Pee-Chee didn’t make a mini-set.

 1974 George Brett Kansas City Royals Postcard

-The 1974 Royals George Brett postcard is a unique and very rare collectable that is considered a rookie by some.
+The 1974 Royals George Brett postcard is a unique and very rare collectible that is considered a rookie by some.
 One of the things that makes this card awesome is that it predates Brett’s Topps rookie card, making it the first George Brett card.
 This was part of a team-issued set that measured 3 1/4″ x 5″.
 It is extremely rare, but you can find them on eBay sometimes.

 Shop for a 1974 Kansas City Royals George Brett Postcard on eBay (affiliate link), because it is extremely rare.